hitmantb/fo4vrmto/README.md

 ## **Visuals and Performance**

-- Right click the FSR mods you selected, open in explorer, edit the YML file and increase sharpness
-- Use FSR quality in MO2 mods or in the case of 4080/4090, try the FSR Disabled Sharpening Only profile
-- Increase resolution multiplier in Virtual Desktop, Oculus App or Steam VR, the sweet spot is 150% of device resolution in one of these three places
-- Running out of VRAM is the easiest way to make the game unplayable.
-On 8GB cards like 3070 and 3060TI, consider download and replace the textures with Luxor 2K if you experience stuttering in cities: https://www.nexusmods.com/fallout4/mods/65720
+- Strongly recommend enabling DLAA or DLSS if you are a Nvidia user as they provide far better anti-aliasing than TAA
+- Disable VR FPS stablizer to disable INI adjustments which can cause flicker in some areas and reduce distance details when your FPS drops
+- 16 - 24GB VRAM users can consider replace the major texture packs like Luxor with 4K version if they have VRAM head room
+- Enable DLSS if you are Nvidia user, VR Performance Kit FSR if you are AMD (notice FSR is not compatible with Reshade and Open Composite)
+- Set resolution multiplier in only ONE of the three places: Virtual Desktop, Oculus App or Steam VR, the others should be left at 100%.
+The sweet spot is VD ultra, Oculus 1.5x or Steam VR 150% resolution to cover barrel distortion.
+This is not always playable depend on your headset resolution and GPU, on a 3070 and Quest 2 for example, I could only do 130% of device resolution,  change the headset to Pico 4 I will need to go 100% device resoluton.
+Index and G2 at Steam VR 100% is already 150% of device resolution, Index has low resolution so I am still good.
+G2 at 100% Steam VR resolution is already 3000x3000, so reduce it to 90% or 80% if needed
+- Oculus and Virtual Desktop both have spacewarp frame generation, G2/Index have reprojection, they effectively double your FPS and should generally be enabled unless you have a 4080 or 409

 ## **Gameplay Notes**